icpdevelopers/java-exercises/ATM/README.md

 ## Step-by-Step Walkthrough

-Below is a mentor-style roadmap.
+Let's get started.
 Treat each step like a checkpoint – compile and run after every change so bugs stay small and friendly.

 <h3>Step 1:</h3>